Richard Williams (chemical engineer): Awards

 He was named as one of the UK's top 20 science innovators as a "RISE Fellow" in 2015 by the Engineering and Physical Sciences Research Council.
-He is recipient of a number of awards and prizes including the Beilby Medal and Prize in 1997, Isambard Kingdom Brunel Lectureship (1998), Noel E. Webster Mmedal (2001), Royal Academy of Engineering Silver Medal (2003) and The Society of Chemical Industry Research and Development for Society Award (2009).
+He is a recipient of numerous awards and prizes including the Beilby Medal and Prize in 1997, Isambard Kingdom Brunel Lectureship (1998), Noel E. Webster Mmedal (2001), Royal Academy of Engineering Silver Medal (2003) and The Society of Chemical Industry Research and Development for Society Award (2009).

 Personal life

-He is married to musician Jane M Taylor (married 1989) and they have two children (born 1995 and 1997).
+He is married to the musician Jane M Taylor (married 1989) and they have two children (born 1995 and 1997).
 He has interests in industrial history and art, especially collecting contemporary West Penwith artists from this region back to 1900.
 He has personal interest in mentoring young entrepreneurs and role of philanthropic investments in research, business and social enterprise.
 He is a member of the Athenæum Club.